Fkmanny/Fkmanny/README.md

 - 🤝 I’m looking for help with **implementing secure payment gateways and data encryption for enhanced user privacy.**

-- 👨‍💻 All of my projects are available at [https://mannyfk.netlify.app](https://mannyfk.netlify.app)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://mannyfk.netlify.app)

 - 💬 Ask me about **creating interactive user interfaces, CSS animations, and responsive design techniques.**